Frank Dunlap: Early life

-Frank Dunlap was born August 10, 1924 in Ottawa, Ontario.
+Frank Dunlap was born in Ottawa, Ontario.
 He was the second of four children born to Henry and Anne Dunlap of the Glebe.
-Frank Dunlap attended St. Patrick’s College (high school) in Ottawa, Ontario where he played halfback on the football team and also starred at right wing on the school’s hockey team.
-In 1940, Dunlap won the Doran Memorial Trophy, which was awarded to the best all around student, which included being good academically, athletically and also being recognized socially at the school.
-During this time, Dunlap lettered in football, hockey and debating.
+Frank Dunlap attended St. Patrick's College (high school) in Ottawa, Ontario, where he played halfback on the football team and also starred at right wing on the school's hockey team.
+In 1940, Dunlap won the Doran Memorial Trophy, which was awarded to the best all-around student, which included being good academically, and athletically and also being recognized socially at the school.
+During this time, Dunlap lettered in football, hockey, and debating.
 The following year, Frank won the Gerry Boucher Memorial trophy for senior interscholastic football.
 He was the first person to win this trophy.
-He received a scholarship to attend the University of Notre Dame in South Bend, Indiana to play football.
-However, in that same year the attack on Pearl Harbor occurred.
+He received a scholarship to attend the University of Notre Dame in South Bend, Indiana, to play football.
+However, in that same year, the attack on Pearl Harbor occurred.
 With the United States entering the war, the scholarship was canceled and Frank was unable to go to Notre Dame.

 Ice hockey

-Frank decided to go St. Michael’s College in Toronto, where he studied commerce and finance.
-In addition to going to school, Frank was a member of the St. Michael’s Majors (Toronto St. Michael's Majors) hockey team of the Ontario Hockey Association where he played for two seasons, helping his team reach the playoffs in both years.
+Frank decided to go to St. Michael's College in Toronto, where he studied commerce and finance.
+In addition to going to school, Frank was a member of the St. Michael's Majors (Toronto St. Michael's Majors) hockey team of the Ontario Hockey Association where he played for two seasons, helping his team reach the playoffs in both years.
 In 1942/43 he registered 8 goals and 6 assists in 11 games.
 In 1943/44, he registered 11 goals and 14 assists in 15 games.
 In that same year he was also called up to play for the Toronto Maple Leafs of the National Hockey League (NHL) where he would play 15 games.
-During his time in Toronto he only played in home games because he was enrolled in school full time.
+During his time in Toronto, he only played in home games because he was enrolled in school full time.
 During his hockey playing days he earned two nicknames.
 He was known to his teammates as "Judge" or "Biff".

 During his football career in Ottawa, Frank continued to play hockey.
 In 1944-1945 he split the season between two teams.
 He played 24 games for the Ottawa Commandos where he scored 16 goals and registered 18 assists.
 He played the final 7 games for the Ottawa Navy.
 Both teams were part of the Quebec Senior Hockey League (QSHL).
 The following year, he played for the Hull Volants of the QSHL, scoring 17 goals and 19 assists.
-From 1946–1947 he played for the Ottawa Senators before playing for the Pembroke Lumber Kings and the Renfrew Lions of the Upper Ottawa Valley Hockey League.
+From 1946 to 1947 he played for the Ottawa Senators before playing for the Pembroke Lumber Kings and the Renfrew Lions of the Upper Ottawa Valley Hockey League.
 He stopped playing hockey after the 1948 season, however he continued to play football.